apache/predictionio/docs/manual/source/demo/tapster.html.md

 The next part of the script loops through each line of the `data/user_list.csv` file and returns an array of unique user and episode IDs.
-Once we have those we can send the data to Apache PredictionIO (incubating) like this.
+Once we have those we can send the data to Apache PredictionIO like this.

 First the users: